 LEARN is Red River College’s learning management system (LMS) for the delivery of online teaching and learning.
 Students will use the tools within LEARN to access the course content, link to resources, communicate with the instructor and other students and to submit assignments.
 Some courses have chat rooms, some have class mail lists and some have a discussion board.

 Workplace Language Exposure

 A Workplace Language Exposure program is a part of the English Language Learning for Employment program, as well as some of the English for Specific Purposes (ESP) programs.
-This 3-week exposure gives students the opportunity to learn and use workplace language, gain valuable Canadian work experience, practise essential employability skills, andmake important connections with employers and colleagues in your occupational field.
+This three-week exposure gives students the opportunity to learn and use workplace language, gain valuable Canadian work experience, practice essential employability skills, and make important connections with employers and colleagues in your occupational field.